benhowell/benhowell.github.com/_drafts/the-forgotten-user.md

 <div class="intro">
 <div class="intro-txt">
 <p>
 We've all heard stories of projects gone wrong because somehow everyone forgot about the users!
 But I want to draw your attention to another user who is almost always forgotten in every project, every product and every other bit of coding we all do everyday.
-That user is another programmer.
+That user is a future programmer.
 That programmer may be you.
 </p>
 <p>
-I, and I'm sure everyone else reading along knows how much it sucks to work on other peoples code<span markdown="span">[^1]</span> when the next user (you in this case) has been forgotten.
+I'm sure everyone reading along knows how much it sucks to work on other peoples code<span markdown="span">[^1]</span> when the next programmer has been forgotten.
 Picking up a previously worked on project, a legacy code base, another library, a custom DSL or what have you is normally a pain in the arse at best, and at worst, a rage inducing, blood boiling exercise that takes the utmost vigilence and self awareness so as to prevent you from inflicting damage on those around you.
 </p>
 <p>
 It would be bad enough if you were to inflict this upon yourself, but for the ultimate worst case scenario, imagine having to support and hand-hold some other poor forgotten user lamped with one of your prior projects.